 Her first CD, “Contemporary”, published by Evidence Classics in 2020 was dedicated to the great repertoire for solo percussion (Le Choix de France Musique, 4**** BBC Music Magazine, Featured in « Le Monde », Joker Crescendo Découverte).
-She also appears on the album « Cities II » of the guitarist Thibault Cauvin (Title « New York » Mad Rush by Philip Glass) released by Sony Classical in 2017 and selected by Apple for an advertising campaign.
+She also appears on the album « Cities II » of the guitarist Thibault Cauvin (Title « New York » Mad Rush by Philip Glass) released by Sony Classical in 2017.

 Adélaïde Ferrière is a Yamaha and Kolberg Artist.
 Her arrangements are published by Edition Svitzer in Denmark.
 She is also supported by the Adami, Safran Music Foundation, and the Engelberts Swiss Foundation.